 There’s a new 60MP sensor of course but there’s the same large and more rugged rangefinder of the M10 and the same body dimensions, that echo the later film-based cameras, and there are several small but highly effective refinements.

 The black model I had for review, thanks to Leica UK, is said to feature a highly durable matte finish, similar to that of the ‘Reporter’ models.
 The switch from brass to aluminium (the chrome has a brass top plate) is a non-issue for me but may make the decision harder for some.
 As matte finishes go it is very attractive and even adds to the overall stealthy nature of the camera (you might want to tape over the red-dot though).

 Leica M11 controls and layout

 The control layout was improved with the M10 and this is taken further in the M11.
-The front slightly difficult to operate ‘focus’ button has gone and replaced now by a small customisable function button close to the shutter release towards the front.
-As a Q2 user though I would have preferred this to have been in the same position, sitting slightly more rearward.
-Even so, this and the realigning of the M11’s operation, menus, and info screens with the SL2 and Q2 is most welcome.
+The front slightly difficult-to-operate ‘focus’ button has gone and been replaced now by a small customisable function button close to the shutter release towards the front.
+As a Leica Q2 user though I would have preferred this to have been in the same position, sitting slightly more rearward.
+Even so, this and the realigning of the M11’s operation, menus, and info screens with the Leica SL2 and Q2 is most welcome.

 The Q2’s arrangement is similar but as the FN button on that camera stores only eight from a long list it’s somehow more difficult to keep track, especially if you constantly switch features on the fly depending on your needs during the day, which is what I tend to do.